joshea628/Get-Your-Asana-Mat/README.md

 I created a pipeline to read in the URLs to the images, convert the images to greyscale, and resize to 43 pixels.

-Here is a sample of an original image, greyscale image of a guy you all know and love:
+Here is a sample of an original image and greyscale image of a guy you all know and love in my dataset:

 <div align="center">
 <p float="middle">